-At the heart of the ASCL’s research are its seven Collaborative Research Groups (CRGs), which work in one or more of the four themes above.
+At the heart of the ASCL’s research are its seven Collaborative Research Groups (CRGs).

 The researchers at the ‘Africa in the world: rethinking Africa’s global connections’ CRG study the links of African countries with a growing number of international players, such as the BRIC countries (Brazil, Russia, India and China) and the Gulf States.
 They also look at how these relations have changed over the centuries.

 ‘In terms of scientific profile, there is no doubt that the ASCL is considered to be an authoritative source of knowledge about Africa by policy makers, the media, civil society groups etc. within the Netherlands.’

 (African Studies Centre Leiden RQA report Spring 2017)

 The researchers from the ‘Collaboration and contestation in words: dialogues and disputes in African social realities’ CRG want to understand how the written and spoken word is used to bring about social change in African countries.
 Sometimes people form movements to advocate a certain goal, but sometimes they fight each other if their freedom is at stake.